GaZaTu/x11-emoji-picker/README.md

 ## Installation 😉

-Install Qt5, ICU and xdotool using your package manager.
-Example for Debian based systems: `apt install qt5-default libicu libxdo`.

-Download the emoji-picker executable from [here](https://github.com/GaZaTu/x11-emoji-picker/releases), or build it yourself.
+Just build it yourself loooool 4head

 ## Building 🤓

 This is a CMake project so you need cmake and some c++ compiler.
 I think it uses g++ by default but tbh i have no idea how cmake actually works.
 Actually i got it to work with clang+msvc on windows aswell so clang should work.

 ### Required Libs